TrivialInteractive/Roslyn-CSharp-2.0-Samples/Samples/Code Examples/00 Getting Started/Ex07_CompileAsync.md

 # Compile Async
-All of the compile methods coverd so far also have equivilent async variants by appending `Async` to the method name.
+All of the compile methods covered so far also have equivilent async variants by appending `Async` to the method name.
 For example: `CompileSource` will become `CompileSourceAsync` and all compile async variants return a CompileAsync object.
 This example shows how you can use the async variations either in a coroutine or in a C# async/await context.